Smart Meters Integration in Distribution System State Estimation with Collaborative Filtering and Deep Gaussian Process: Introduction

 To reflect the load features and improve the performance of CF, the load forecasting technique can be further incorporated.
-For the measurement, it is reasonable to presume it as a Gaussian process(GP) and then we can perform the Gaussian process regression(GPR) to extract the intrinsic features.
+The Gaussian process (GP) has demonstrated its effectiveness in modeling time series.
+Given that power system state estimation measurements are inherently time series, it is reasonable to model them as a GP.
+Consequently, Gaussian process regression (GPR) can be applied to predict the time series.
 GPR is a non-parametric machine learning method based on Bayesian theory.
 It can learn the underlying distribution from limited training data, which helps evaluate the uncertainties and promote the system's operation.
 However, the performance of the GPR is limited by the selection of the kernel function, which hinges on the specific characteristic of the dataset.
-The deep Gaussian process(DGP) is a hierarchical paradigm of the GP that can handle this problem by stacked layers which are similar to deep neural networks\cite{salimbeni2017doubly}.
-The GPR has already been applied in power system load forecasting\cite{cao2021robust}, optimal power flow\cite{pareek2020gaussian} and voltage control\cite{ye2021global}.
+The deep Gaussian process(DGP) is a hierarchical paradigm of the GP that can handle this problem by stacked layers which are similar to deep neural networks [\cite{salimbeni2017doubly}].
+The GPR has already been applied in power system load forecasting [\cite{cao2021robust}], optimal power flow [\cite{pareek2020gaussian}] and voltage control [\cite{ye2021global}].

 In this paper, a collaborative filtering approach is proposed to integrate smart meter measurements in the DSSE.
 Based on the correlation analysis of the measurements, the CF is used to infer the fast time-scale pseudo measurements.
 The measurements are modeled as the Gaussian process.
-The DGP is introduced to extract the features of the measurements and make the algorithm more robust.
+The DGP is further introduced to extract the features of the measurements and make the algorithm more robust.
 With the information from both smart meters and real-time measurements, the proposed method can achieve better estimation accuracy.